DIT 1105 - Introduction to Nutrition & Dietetics

 DIT 2515 - Foodservice Practicum I

 Hands-on experience completed in an institutional foodservice kitchen.
 Covers menu development including modified diets, recipe scaling, forecasting and food production, equipment care and use, kitchen layout and design, safety and sanitation.
-Five hours per week at assigned practicum site.
+Five directed-practice hours per week at assigned site.

 This laboratory component of DIT 2510 course addresses food science principles for the functions of ingredients in modified textured and therapeutic recipe preparation.
 This is a continuation of quantity cooking principles, sensory evaluation of food, recipe standardization, kitchen equipment and food safety and sanitation.
 Hazard analysis critical control point standards are reinforced.
 Two lab hours per week.